Are you an adviser? Go to Unbiased Pro

 • Loss of benefits.
 Ensure you research the benefits of your current plan so that you can weigh up the loss of these versus the gain of the SIPP.

-• Hidden fees and charges can be an expensive mistake to make, so read all of the small print to ensure you’re not hit with an expensive bill for leaving a scheme.
+• Hidden fees and charges can be expensive, so read all of the small print to ensure you know what you’re paying.

 How to transfer a pension to a SIPP?